Football Detection Illustration | ProEvolution Academy

 Show your passion for football and your desire to be recruited!

-Here's how the detection process generally works:
+Here's how the football trial process generally works:

-1. Observation and assessment Scouts observe players closely during matches, training sessions or tournaments.
+1. Observation and assessment: Scouts observe players closely during matches, training sessions or tournaments.
 They assess factors such as technique, tactics, speed, stamina, vision and decision-making.

-2. Technical skills Players are assessed on technical skills such as ball control, dribbling, shooting at goal, passing and crossing.
+2. Technical skills: Players are assessed on technical skills such as ball control, dribbling, shooting at goal, passing and crossing.

-3. Physical skills : Recruiters analyse the physical condition of players, including their speed, agility and stamina.
+3. Physical skills: : Recruiters analyse the physical condition of players, including their speed, agility and stamina.

-4. Behaviour in the field Players' behaviour during matches is also taken into account.
+4. Behaviour in the field: Players' behaviour during matches is also taken into account.
 Recruiters observe their attitude, commitment and reaction to pressure.

-5. Potential In addition to the skills the player shows at the time of detection, recruiters also seek to identify the development potential of players.
+5. Potential: In addition to the skills the player shows at the time of detection, recruiters also seek to identify the development potential of players.
 They look for characteristics that indicate that a player can progress and improve over time.

-6. Reporting and monitoring Observations are recorded in detailed reports for each player.
+6. Reporting and monitoring: Observations are recorded in detailed reports for each player.
 These reports help clubs to make informed decisions about who to recruit.

-8. Final selection After evaluating all the aspects, the clubs make a decision based on the performances observed by the recruiters.
+8. Final selection: After evaluating all the aspects, the clubs make a decision based on the performances observed by the recruiters.

 Conclusion